Kabura-ya

 Kabura-ya (鏑矢) is a type of Japanese arrow used by the samurai class of feudal Japan.
 Kabura-ya were arrows which whistled when shot and were used in ritual archery exchanges before formal medieval battles.

-Like a Wind instrument, the sound was created by a specially carved or perforated bulb of deer horn or wood attached to the tip.
+Like a wind instrument, the sound was created by a specially carved or perforated bulb of deer horn or wood attached to the tip.
 In English, these are often called "whistling-bulb arrows", "messenger arrows", or "signal arrows."
-Kabura literally translates to "turnip", and thus the Japanese term technically means "turnip[-shaped] arrows."
+Kabura literally translates to "turnip", and thus the Japanese term technically means 'turnip[-shaped] arrows'.
 The Chinese xiangjian (sometimes pronounced and written mingdi) was quite similar, and until the end of the Warlord Era were commonly used by bandits to announce the gang's approach.

-In Shinto, the sound made by the Kabura-ya arrow in mid-flight is thought to ward-off evil influences, and, like the Hama Ya, Hama Yumi and the Azusa Yumi, it is used is Shinto cleansing rites of sites, shrine grounds, parks, etc.
+In Shinto, the sound made by the kabura-ya arrow in mid-flight is thought to ward off evil influences.
+Hence, it is used in Shinto rites to purify locations such as shrine grounds and parks.
+Other sacred bows similarly used in Shinto rituals are the hama yumi and the azusa yumi.